trint-it/coding-exercises/CANDIDATE_INFORMATION.md

 # Candidate Information

-Thank you for applying to the Guardian.
+Thank you for applying to Trint.

 Please take some time to go over the [README](./README.md) prior to your interview.
 It provides in depth information about this stage: why we perform it, what we’re trying to assess and how.